JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## UI Controller

 Use the ```MonitoringUI``` API to toggle the visiblity or active state of the current monitoring UI overlay. ```MonitoringUI``` is an accesspoint and the bridge between custom code and the active ```MonitoringUIController```.
-This is to offer a layer of abstraction that enables you to switch between multiple either prefabricated or custom UI implimentations or UI Controller.
+This is to offer a layer of abstraction that enables you to switch between multiple either prefabricated or custom UI implimentations / UI Controller.

+I want to add existing UI controllers for UIToolkit, UnityUI and GUI systems.
+However, due to time constraints, it would still take some time until I have good solutions.
+If you are interested in creating such a system and sharing it, please feel free to contact me.
+I would appreciate any help in completing and improving this tool and its features.

 ```c#
 using Baracuda.Monitoring.API;